-At Brisbane Osteopathic Centre all our osteopaths use the very gentle approach called Cranial Osteopathy.
-The word cranial doesn’t mean we are limited to treating just the head and face, we treat the whole body.
-Have alook at our What We Treat page to find out if we can help your pain.
+At Brisbane Osteopathic Centre our osteopaths use a very gentle treatment style called Cranial Osteopathy.
+The word cranial doesn’t mean we are limited to treating just the head, we are able to treat the whole body.
+Have a look at our What We Treat page to find out if we can help your pain.

 What is the difference between cranial sacral therapy and cranial osteopathy?

 Craniosacral therapy is cranial osteopathy that has been taught to practitioners who are not osteopaths.
 The principles and techniques are the same, and treat similar conditions.
 Both focus on the health and balance of the body, but osteopaths spend 5 years at university, where as craniosacral therapists may have only done a weekend course.

 Unlike craniosacral therapists, when you see an osteopath you will be able to claim your treatment through private health insurers and through Medicare on a doctors referral for chronic disease management, or if you have a DVA card.
 Patients can also be referred on for further investigations such as x-rays if required.

 Osteopaths study for five years at a government accredited University course.
 Once qualified, Osteopaths are governed by AHPRA, and are required every year to do continuing professional development (CPD).
 Our osteopaths are all members of Osteopathy Australia and have worked hard to improve our skills every year even before the regulations came into place requiring continuing education.